edthedev/edthedev.github.io/blog/minetest/mods.md

 - I get my bones from roving night time skeleton mobs, added by `Mobs Skeletons`.
 - Beware that skeletons will attack your sheep farm with direct malicious intent, and can shoot their arrows around 20 blocks

+`Ethereal NG` by TenPlus1
+- I added it mainly for the fishing rod
+- Also adds many interesting biomes, trees, foods and tools

 `Fire Extinguisher` adds automated fire suppression and cleanup
 - Place a fire extinguisher near fire to release fire suppressant foam.
 - Place and activate a foam cleanup block to release a rapidly spreading cleaner foam that removes fire suppressant foam.